Tutoriels Backend

 - In some cases all dependencies can be updated except typescript

-You can check it after the update by running the npm run build script
+You can check this after the update by running the npm run build script

-- So in the case of Angular 17.0.7 all dependencies can be set except typescript.
+- In the case of Angular 19.2.1 all dependencies can be put.

-Edit the package.json file as follows then run the script
+Modify the package.json file as follows and then run the script

 npm install